 Both the RSI and the Average oscillate between the ranges of 1 and 100, and it’s most commonly used to identify overbought and oversold conditions denoted by 70 & 30 crossovers.

 A value of 70 is considered overbought & a reversal to the downside is probable.
 RSI readings over 70 shows a strong run of an instrument recording higher highs, which may not be sustainable.
 Conversely, a value of 30 is considered oversold & a directional shift to the upside has potential.

-Below is a daily chart of the May 2018 Crude Oil contract showcasing the behavior of the RSI in relation to price action from mid-December to late-February.
+Below is a daily chart of the May 2018 Crude Oil contract showcasing the behavior of the RSI in relation to price action from mid-December to late February.
 As the RSI dances around the 70 line, it is a good indication the instrument is in overbought territory.
-Note that the CL did not automatically reverse into a bearish slide as soon as the 70 threshold was breached.
+Note that the CL did not automatically reverse into a bearish slide as soon as the 70 thresholds was breached.
 It remained bullish for nearly a month before reversing course.

 Bearish divergence occurs when the instrument price is rising, yet the RSI is falling.
 Bullish divergence is just the opposite, the price is falling, but the RSI is on the rise.
 Traders should heed warning when this occurs as a correction may be underway because the momentum of the buying or selling pressure is weakening.

 Below is an example of Bearish divergence on the E-Mini S&P daily chart.

 As demonstrated, there are multiple approaches to use the RSI to gain market insight.
 However, as with a number of trading indicators, the RSI has its limitations.
 Technical analysts agree that the RSI should be used as a confirmation tool in conjunction with other indicators that provide insight on market behavior.